 The untold stories of women in the 1967 Detroit rebellion and its aftermath

-The movie “Detroit,” which tells the story of the 1967 Detroit rebellion, has received mixed reviews since its release.
+The movie “Detroit,” which tells the story of the 1967 Detroit rebellion, received mixed reviews.
 Some praised the film for tackling a complex, little-known story, while others criticized it for its representation of the the city, the historical events and actors involved.
 In many respects, the film is limited, with the voices and perspectives of women and girls lacking.

 I moved to Michigan in the fall of 2013 to begin teaching theater for social change and performance studies at Michigan State University.
 As a Chicago native, I knew little about the history of Michigan and Detroit.